charlieb954/speedtest-bash/README.md

 # speedtest-bash

 1. git clone this repo url
-2. pip install -r requirements.txt
-3. python3 -m venv venv/
+2. python3 -m venv venv/
 	- Creates an environment called venv/ you can replace “venv/” with a different name for your environment
-4. source venv/bin/activate
+3. source venv/bin/activate
 	- Activate the virtual envrionment
-5. bash speedtest_script.sh
+4. bash speedtest_script.sh